Mature Masculine

 This can look like aliveness.
 But it's driven by a deeper message: "I can't stand being here as I am."

-This is false presence through intensity: you feel amped up, but you're running from something inside.
+This is false presence through intensity: we feel amped up, but we're running from something inside.
 The pleasure fades fast and leaves emptiness behind.

 Passive Shadow: The Hermit